MSM-RAD-X-VMD-Plugin/PACKMOL-GUI/README.md

 2. Access the directory containing the install.tcl script either through the VMD command-line interface or by navigating to VMD Main -> Extensions -> Tk Console. <br>
 3. Execute the script by entering the command: **play install.tcl**. <br>
 4. When prompted, supply the path to the packmol1.0 directory. <br>
-5. The installation process will then be completed. <br>
+5. The installation process will then be completed.
+And please, re-launch VMD. <br>
 _**Note**_: On Linux systems, if the installation is conducted with root privileges, it is necessary for the user to specify the path to the .vmdrc file.
 Compatibility has been evaluated with Windows versions 7, 10, and 11; macOS Mojave version 10.14 (with the caveat that macOS version 10.15 no longer supports 32-bit applications); and CentOS version 7.0 systems.<br><br>
 **Figure 1.** The interactive and automated procedure for installation.
 ![config-1](https://github.com/MSM-RAD-X-VMD-Plugin/PACKMOL-GUI/blob/main/annotated-recording-examples/install.gif)<br><br>